Data quality explained

 - Products being managed in Salesforce or another CRM that don’t support multiple images, variations, or semi-complex categorisation.

-Undoubtedly the most common data type we work with is personal contact information, specifically that from customer relationship management (CRM) platforms like Salesforce, Sugar CRM, ACT, MS Dynamics and Zoho – or even Excel or in .CSV format.
+Undoubtedly the most common data type we work with is personal contact information, specifically that from customer relationship management (CRM) platforms like HubSpot, Salesforce, Sugar CRM, ACT, MS Dynamics and Zoho – or even Excel or in .CSV format.

 If the data is being used for marketing or providing customer services, then consistency, completion and segmentation are key to having good quality data.
 Only when data / contacts can be segmented can you truly send targeted communication, one message isn’t suitable for all!